shmibblez/shmibblez/README.md

-# Welcome to my dev page
+# Welcome to my dev page ლಠ益ಠ)ლ

-## Here lie my accomplishments as a dev ლಠ益ಠ)ლ
+Here are some of my accomplishments

 Top 1: [Inferno Browser](https://github.com/shmibblez/Inferno), a mobile browser for android based on mozilla's Fenix browser and android components, mostly focused on added ui customizations and privacy.